choguun/minecraft-fevm/README.md

 3. Leaderboard
 4. More quests
 5. Mobs and more game mechanics
+6. Token Bound Account for Land NFT(inventory) to store in-game items(ERC1155) for accrue value of Land.

 ### Business Model
 1. Sell Land and in-game items